bewerner/webserv/README.md

 ## Testing

-As a bonus and to help during development, I implemented a custom tester that compares webserv responses with nginx responses.
+As a bonus and to help testing during development, I implemented a custom tester that compares webserv responses with nginx responses.

 The tester allows you to: